 Kneecap Surgery: Cartilage Removal

-This removes damaged cartilage on the kneecap or thighbone (femur) to create a smoother surface between them.
+This method removes damaged cartilage on the kneecap or thighbone (femur).
+It makes a smoother surface between them.

 Recovering from surgery